 International Accounting Day

-The History Of International Accounting Day
+The History of International Accounting Day

 This holiday was originally created in 1972 by the San Diego Chapter of the California Society of CPAs.
-This wasn’t just a single day, however.
+It wasn’t just a single day, however.
 It was actually a series of events that took place over several days.

 Some Incredible Facts About Accountants & Accounting